|Palermo Instant Thermometer |

 This one-piece design holds up well, and these narrow, rectangular spoons fit into most spice jars.

-If you want to buy a second set just for WET measuring, this set is nice.
+I suggest you to buy a second set in a different style, just for WET measuring, this set is nice.

 |Dry Measuring Cups |